salmonmoose/Career/README.md

 - HTML5/CSS3/JavaScript/JQuery

 #### Description
-- Operation and maintenance of systems supporting moodle instances
+- Operation and maintenance of systems supporting Moodle instances
 - Despite being more of a systems role, my focus has remained focussed on code, providing tools to aid in maintaining systems

 #### Responsibilities